Dynamical Tidal Response of Schwarzschild Black Holes: Introduction

 In this work, we extend previous analyses in several directions.
 Foremost, we perform (for the first time) the complete matching between general relativity and EFT, so that in addition to the logarithmic running of the gravitational dynamical Love numbers, we compute their scheme-dependent finite terms.
 Unlike the logarithmic coefficient, which is universal, these terms depend on the chosen renormalization scheme (we will work here in dimensional regularization).
 This work also contains a number of technical features of interest.
 The computation of dynamical Love numbers requires solutions to the equations of black hole perturbation theory at subleading orders in the frequency expansion.
 We develop a systematic expansion in frequency that allows us to relatively easily extract the terms of interest.
 In order to account for gravitational effects in the EFT, we follow the elegant approach of~\cite{Correia:2024jgr,Caron-Huot:2025tlq}, though we choose to match the graviton one-point function, as opposed to a scattering amplitude.
 A benefit of matching this off-shell quantity is that the matching can be performed in a suitably defined near zone.
 This simplifies both the general-relativistic computation and the EFT matching, obviating the need to resolve the far-zone dynamics.
 For completeness, we also demonstrate in a toy scalar-field example that, when extended to the far zone, our result reproduces the MST solution and agrees with~\cite{Caron-Huot:2025tlq}.

-The most salient feature of our results is that the dynamical Love numbers of Schwarzschild black holes are indeed nonzero.
+The most salient aspect of our results is that the dynamical Love numbers of Schwarzschild black holes are indeed nonzero.
 Aside from this, there are some features worth noting.
-The responses in the parity even and odd sectors are the same (or more properly, there is a renormalization scheme in which they are equal).
+The responses in the parity even and odd sectors are the same (more properly, there is a renormalization scheme in which they are equal).
 This can be viewed as a consequence of Chandrasekhar's symmetry that maps these two sectors into each other~\cite{10.2307/78902,1975RSPSA.343..289C,Chandrasekhar:1985kt}.
-In addition, the responses display intriguing patterns that suggest that there are further insights to be mined from the study of black hole responses.
+In addition, the responses display intriguing patterns, suggesting there are further insights to be mined from the study of black hole responses.